Step 4: Consider the Golden Rules when Rating

 • If a company took it a step further, and sequestered more than it emitted, the value would be positive.

-• Persistence: Consider the progress the company has made and it if has shown it has changed its ways.
+• Irremediability: Consider the progress the company has made and it if has shown it has changed its ways.
 A time frame evaluation can help you by asking yourself what the trend of the impact is over time.

 • For instance, if a company has been consistently shifting to renewable energy and this has consistently reduced its emissions, the rating on persistence will be lower as it would not persistently emit all it is emitting in the present.